- Screen Layout

 Rx Channel Order

-The default channel order for new models.
-The mixes get set up to map the sticks to channels based on this order.
+The default channel order for new models and TRAINER screen display.
+The mixes for new models get set up to map the sticks to channels based on this order.
 This order can be changed on the MIXER screen for existing models.
-The channel order here will not affect existing models.
+Changing this channel order here will not affect existing models.

 There are 24 possible channel order configurations.
-One suggestion channel order to default to for new models is:
+One suggested channel order to default to for new models is:

 - AETR – FrSKY Receivers with a gyro for flight stabilization.